suhas-shivakumar/smart-trip-planner/README.md

 **Note:** The repository does not provide built-in support for Google API key usage.
 Any such integration must be added by the user as needed.

 ## Features
-- Modular agent architecture (airport, inspiration, search, trip purpose, smart trip)
+- Modular agent architecture (airport, inspiration, search, trip purpose)
 - Amadeus API integration for flight and airport data
 - MCP server support for context-driven agent orchestration
 - ADK support for agent development and testing